grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 When choosing a connection for an RPC within a subchannel, the following algorithm will be used (first match wins):
-1. If the subchannel has no working connections, then the RPC will be failed with status UNAVAILABLE.
-2. Look through all working connections in order from the oldest to the newest.
+1. Look through all working connections in order from the oldest to the newest.
 For each connection, if the number of RPCs in flight on the connection is lower than the peer's MAX_CONCURRENT_STREAMS setting, then the RPC will be dispatched on that connection.
-3. If the number of existing connections is equal to the max_connections_per_subchannel setting, the RPC will be queued.
+2. If the number of existing connections is equal to the max_connections_per_subchannel setting, the RPC will be queued.
-4. If the number of existing connections is less than the max_connections_per_subchannel setting and the subchannel is in backoff delay due to the last connection attempt failing, the RPC will be queued.
+3. If the number of existing connections is less than the max_connections_per_subchannel setting and the subchannel is in backoff delay due to the last connection attempt failing, the RPC will be queued.
-5. If the number of existing connections is less than the max_connections_per_subchannel setting and no connection attempt is currently in flight, a new connection attempt will be started, and the RPC will be queued.
+4. If the number of existing connections is less than the max_connections_per_subchannel setting and no connection attempt is currently in flight, a new connection attempt will be started, and the RPC will be queued.